 The American Revolution had profound effects both domestically and internationally:

-Social Changes: The revolution prompted discussions about rights and liberties, leading to gradual changes in social structures, including the abolition of slavery in some states.
+Social Changes: The revolution prompted discussions about rights, citizenship, and the role of government, leading to gradual changes in social structures.

 Conclusion